NLog/NLog.DiagnosticSource/README.md

 - SourceName : Name of the activity source associated with this activity
 - SourceVersion : Version of the activity source associated with this activity
 - ActivityKind : Relationship kind between the activity, its parents, and its children

+**Formatting**
+- Format: Format for rendering the property.
+- Culture: CultureInfo for rendering the property (Default Invariant Culture)
+- Item: Lookup a single item from property-collection (Baggage, Tags, CustomProperty)

 **Extract property values from parent or root**